A Study of a Loss System with Priorities

 \subsection{Extension to $p$ preemptive priorities}

-For the M/M/$k$/$k$ model, the $k$-server loss system has a Poisson arrival process with rate $\lambda$ and exponentially distribution service time with intensity $\mu$.
-With $p$ priorities (the smallest number represents the highest priority), the offered traffic becomes:
+For the M/M/$k$/$k$ model, the $k$-server loss system has a Poisson arrival process with rate $\lambda$ and exponentially distributed service time with intensity $\mu$.
+With $p$ priorities (the smallest number represents the highest priority), the total offered traffic is